Berlin Wall: Start of the construction (1961)

 On 15 June 1961, First Secretary of the Socialist Unity Party and GDR State Council chairman Walter Ulbricht stated in an international press conference, "Niemand hat die Absicht, eine Mauer zu errichten!"
 (No one has the intention of erecting a wall!).
 It was the first time the colloquial term Mauer (wall) had been used in this context.

 The transcript of a telephone call between Nikita Khrushchev and Ulbricht, on 1 August in the same year, suggests that the initiative for the construction of the Wall came from Khrushchev.
 However, other sources suggest that Khrushchev had initially been wary about building a wall, fearing negative Western reaction.
 Nevertheless, Ulbricht had pushed for a border closure for some time, arguing that East Germany's existence was at stake.

 Khrushchev had become emboldened upon seeing US president John F. Kennedy's youth and inexperience, which he considered a weakness.
-In the 1961 Vienna summit, Kennedy made the error of admitting that the US wouldn't actively oppose the building of a barrier.
+In the 1961 Vienna summit, Kennedy made the error of admitting that the US would not actively oppose the building of a barrier.
 A feeling of miscalculation and failure immediately afterwards was admitted by Kennedy in a candid interview with New York Times columnist James "Scotty" Reston.
 On Saturday, 12 August 1961, the leaders of the GDR attended a garden party at a government guesthouse in Döllnsee, in a wooded area to the north of East Berlin.
 There, Ulbricht signed the order to close the border and erect a wall.